 But with power comes responsibility.
 Given that the average office worker receives 121 emails daily, it takes skill, craft, and strategy to stand out in the inbox (if you even reach the inbox).
-Without an optimized email marketing strategy, you’re missing out on the chance to stay top-of-inbox and top-of-mind.
+Without an optimized email marketing strategy, you’re missing out on the chance to stay top of inbox and top of mind.
 If you know your audience like they’re family, it’s time to develop personalized email campaigns to guide them along their customer journey.
 Execute these optimized campaigns by first understanding the basics of email marketing.

-Choosing Your Email Service Provider (ESP)
+Choosing Your Email Service Provider

 Growing Your Email List

 The fastest way to grow your email list is through an email capture pop-up on your website.
 Capitalize on traffic you’re already generating to earn long-term, valuable subscribers.
-Like ESPs, there are many email capture platforms out there – once you’ve chosen one that’s right for you, create your pop-up with consistent branding and a compelling incentive for users to give you their email address.
+Like ESPs, there are many email capture platforms out there.
+Once you’ve chosen one that’s right for you, create your pop-up with consistent branding and a compelling incentive for users to give you their email address.

-Some other ways to capture email include:
+Additional ways to capture email include:

 - Subscription forms on various pages of your website